YashPatel1311/TCP-Chat-System/README.md

 ## Features

 1. This Chat application is Multi-threaded.
 Every new connection is handeled by new thread.
-2. Also it buffers messages for those users who are not connected and sends them when they connect.
+2. It buffers messages for those users who are not connected and sends them when they connect.
 3. When a new user is connected, every user is notified about it.
 4. The receiver gets additional information like Sender's username, IP address and time with message.